 Basilica di Santa Maria Della Salute during sunrise

-Venice travel tips: things to know before visiting Venice
+Venice travel tips: Things to know before visiting Venice

 Venice is a wonderful location that everyone who’s going to Italy should visit.